-Another indicator of banks difficulties in accessing traditional sources of funding is a high dependence on central bank funding (indicator 4.6); this indicator computes the share of funding obtained from national central banks over total liabilities.
-Indicator 4.7 looks at the level of central bank reserves in the euro area (decomposed into (i) current accounts covering the minimum reserve system and (ii) the marginal deposit facility) vis-à-vis the evolution of the interbank money market, as measured by the volume of overnight transactions between banks (EONIA volumes).
+Another indicator of banks difficulties in accessing traditional sources of funding is a high dependence on central bank funding (indicator 4.4); this indicator computes the share of funding obtained from national central banks over total liabilities.
+Indicator 4.5 looks at the level of central bank reserves in the euro area (decomposed into (i) current accounts covering the minimum reserve system and (ii) the marginal deposit facility) vis-à-vis the evolution of the interbank money market, as measured by the volume of overnight transactions between banks (EONIA volumes).

-The maturity profile of EU banks' debt redemptions (indicator 4.8) provides an overview of the evolution of banks' term structure.
+The (residual) maturity profile of EU banking groups long-term debt securities (indicator 4.6) provides an overview of the evolution of banks' long-term debt structure.
 By comparing historical data with the latest data, this indicator shows whether the EU banking sector is moving towards a shorter or a longer maturity profile of its debt.
 Any shift towards short-term funding increases the frequency at which the banking sector needs to obtain refinancing, thereby exposing banks to more liquidity risks; in fact, banks that rely more heavily on wholesale markets increase their exposure to opportunistic and speculative behaviours by market agents, hence posing a systemic risk for financial stability.